danielegirardi/lpdid/README.md

 - [**lpdid_test.do**](lpdid_test.do) applies LP-DiD in a simulated dataset from Borusyak (2021).

-- [**lpdid_regression_adjustment.do**](lpdid_regression_adjustment.do) focuses on the Regression Adjustment LP-DiD estimator with covariates (<a href="https://doi.org/10.1002/jae.70000" target="_blank" rel="noopener noreferrer">Dube, Girardi, Jorda' and Taylor 2025</a>, Sec 4.1.1) and illustrates four alternative ways to implement it, using the STATA official commands 'teffects ra' or 'margins' or the user-written alternatives 'kmatch ra' or 'listreg'.
+- [**lpdid_regression_adjustment.do**](lpdid_regression_adjustment.do) focuses on the Regression Adjustment LP-DiD estimator with covariates (<a href="https://doi.org/10.1002/jae.70000" target="_blank" rel="noopener noreferrer">Dube, Girardi, Jorda' and Taylor 2025</a>, Sec 4.1.1) and illustrates four alternative ways to implement it, using the Stata official commands 'teffects ra' or 'margins' or the user-written alternatives 'kmatch ra' or 'listreg'.
 They produce identical results but 'margins', 'kmatch ra' and 'listreg' are faster than 'teffects ra'.
 This can be especially useful in settings where 'teffects ra' is slow.

 The other two examples illustrate the case of binary non-absorbing treatment, meaning that units can enter and exit treatment multiple times: